sapcc/terraform-provider-ccloud/website/docs/r/endpoint_accept_v1.html.markdown

 ---
-layout: "ccloud"
+layout: "sci"
-page_title: "Converged Cloud: ccloud_endpoint_accept_v1"
+page_title: "SAP Cloud Infrastructure: sci_endpoint_accept_v1"
-sidebar_current: "docs-ccloud-resource-endpoint-accept-v1"
+sidebar_current: "docs-sci-resource-endpoint-accept-v1"
 description: |-
   Accept an Archer endpoint request.
 ---

-# ccloud\_endpoint\_accept\_v1
+# sci\_endpoint\_accept\_v1

-Use this resource to accept an Archer endpoint connection request within the Converged Cloud environment.
+Use this resource to accept an Archer endpoint connection request within the SAP Cloud Infrastructure environment.
 This is typically used in scenarios where services are shared across projects and require explicit acceptance to establish connectivity.